espressif/idf-component-manager/docs/en/guides/packaging_components.rst

        │   └── test_cmp.h
        └── test_cmp.c

 You have created your first bare minimum component.
-These files are sufficient for local use, however, to publish your component on the ESP Component Registry it is necessary to provide more details.
+These files are sufficient for local use; however, to publish your component on the ESP Component Registry, it is necessary to provide more details.
 Please navigate to the component directory and continue with the next steps.

 ***********************
  Extra Packaging Files
 ***********************

-In this section, you would add files that are used to help the ESP Component Registry know your component better.
-When this section is finished, the file structure would look like:
+In this section, you will add files that help the ESP Component Registry understand your component better.
+When this section is finished, the file structure will look like:

 .. code:: text